 In 1965 Gordon Moore claimed that computers would double in power each year; this has since been revised to every 18 months – computers are doubling in power every 18 months.
 In the world today, having a good understanding of the machines which seem to dominate our lives, can only be a good thing.

-The Computing A Level places emphasis on the following skill areas:
+The Computer Science A Level places emphasis on the following skill areas:

 - Abstract thinking